-MTSA expects that all graduate level coursework should result in a minimum earned grade of "B".
-A Final grade of less than 80% for any DNAP-C course will result in dismissal from the program and a referral made to the MTSA Progression Committee by the Program Director for a full review and decision.
+MTSA expects all graduate-level coursework result in a minimum earned grade of "B".
+A Final grade of less than 80% in any DNAP-C course results in dismissal from the program and a referral made to the MTSA Progression Committee by the Program Director for a full review and decision.